cgabriel5/nodecliac/README.md

 As stated in the resources files section some apps are more complicated than others.
 In the case of [yarn](https://yarnpkg.com/en/) its `yarn.acdef` file needed to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
 One of the easier solutions for this was to use a pre-parsing hook.
 Basically, before nodecliac does anything it is possible to use a hook script to modify the command's `.acdef` file (in-memory value).

+Available hook scripts:

+- `hooks/acdef.*`: Allows the modification of the in-memory `acdef` contents before starting any parsing.
+  - Exposes `NODECLIAC_ACDEF` environment variable to use in script.
+- `hooks/input.*`: Allows the modification of the in-memory CLI input string before starting any parsing.
+  - Exposes `NODECLIAC_INPUT` environment variable to use in script.

 **Note**: Using a hook script might sound involved/off-putting but it's not.
 A hook script is just a regular shell script.
 The script just has special meaning in the sense that nodecliac will look for it to run it.

 <details><summary>Expand hook section.</summary>

 #### Making Hook Script

 Using the hook script is easy.
-Simply create the following path in the command's resources directory: `~/.nodecliac/commands/COMMAND-NAME/hooks/acdef.sh`.
-Although only one hook script exists right now, all future hook scripts will reside in the `COMMAND-NAME/hooks` sub directory.
-For yarn it would be: `~/.nodecliac/commands/yarn/hooks/acdef.sh`.
+Simply create the following path in the command's resources directory: `~/.nodecliac/commands/COMMAND-NAME/hooks/acdef.*`.
+All hook scripts will reside in the `COMMAND-NAME/hooks` sub directory.
+For example, for yarn it would be: `~/.nodecliac/commands/yarn/hooks/acdef.*`.

 #### Using Hook Script

-From within the script the `.acdef` contents can be grabbed via the environment variable: `NODECLIAC_ACDEF`.
-[Look at yarn's hook script](/resources/nodecliac/yarn) to see a hook script example.
-It basically runs a Perl script to modify the `.acdef` contents.
-The Perl script returns the modified `.acdef` contents to the hook script, `acdef.sh`, which then returns the value to nodecliac.
+Using [yarn's hook scripts](/resources/nodecliac/yarn) as real examples. `acdef.pl` is a Perl script which modifies the `.acdef` contents.
+The script returns the modified `.acdef` contents to nodecliac where it then overwrites the in-memory `acdef` value.
+The same concept goes for the `input.pl` script but with the CLI input.

 **Note**: Perl is used here for quick text processing as doing it in Bash is slow and cumbersome. _However_, use what you need to get the job done.
-The hook script just _needs_ to be an executable shell script named `acdef.sh` and located in `~/.nodecliac/commands/COMMAND-NAME/hooks/acdef.sh`
+The hook script just _needs_ to be an executable script named `acdef.*` located at `~/.nodecliac/commands/COMMAND-NAME/hooks/acdef.*`

 **Note**: As a reminder, the provided `.acmap` file gets parsed to generate an `.acdef` file.
 The created `.acdef` file is what nodecliac actually reads **a**uto-**c**ompletion **def**initions from.
 Therefore, modifying `.acdef` contents is a _slightly_ advanced topic as it requires knowing `.acdef` syntax.